LauraCiocalau/MyLibrary/README.md

 MyLibrary Application Overview

+Features

-Features The MyLibrary application is a .NET-based backend service combined with an Angular-based frontend, designed for managing a personal library of books.
+The MyLibrary application is a .NET-based backend service combined with an Angular-based frontend, designed for managing a personal library of books.
 It allows users to register, log in, and manage their book collections.
 Key functionalities include:

-User Account Management:
+User Account Management

 Registration: Users can create accounts without email confirmation, ensuring a seamless onboarding experience.
 Login: Secure authentication using JWT tokens, which are generated upon successful login and can be validated for session management.
 Account Deletion: Users can delete their accounts securely.

-Book Management:
+Book Management

 Add Book: Users can add new books to their library, including metadata such as title, author, ISBN, published year, genre, and status.
 Users can also upload book cover images with validation for file type and size.
 Retrieve Books: Users can view their entire collection of books, filtered by their user ID.
 Update Book: Users can modify existing book entries while retaining current information.
 Delete Book: Users can remove books from their collection.

-User Profile Management:
+User Profile Management

 Get User Details: Users can access their profile information: username and email.

-Security Features:
+Security Features

 Utilizes ASP.NET Core Identity for robust user authentication and authorization.
 Implements logging for tracking user activities and debugging.
 Ensures secure handling of JWT tokens for authenticated routes.

+Structure Controllers

-Structure Controllers: The application includes various controllers:
+The application includes various controllers
 AccountController: Handles user login, registration, and token validation.
 UserController: Manages user account details and deletion.
 LibraryController: Facilitates book operations, including adding, retrieving, and deleting books.

+Models

-Models: The application uses models such as:
+The application uses models such as:
 ApplicationUser: Extends IdentityUser to represent users in the application.
 Book: Represents a book in the user's library with properties like title, author, ISBN, and cover image.

+Services

-Services: Utilizes services for user management and database operations, ensuring separation of concerns and maintainability.
+Utilizes services for user management and database operations, ensuring separation of concerns and maintainability.

 Pages Landing Page (LandingPageComponent)